Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Copyright protects content creators of all genres and is generally regarded as a good thing.
 Thanks to that, it is often forgotten that copyright is by its nature a double-edged sword too.

-Too often, Copyright could be a bane to creativity, be it in the form of barriers to entry or restriction to resources.
-This is made worse by the fact that anything justifying an international copyright is inevitably tagged with a monetary value carrying many zeroes.
+Too often, Copyright is a bane to creativity, be it in the form of barriers to entry or restriction to resources.
+This is made worse by the fact that anything justifying international copyright is inevitably tagged with a monetary value carrying many zeroes.
 In some cases, the amounts run into the millions.

-Author Ernest Cline is aware of this, and in his novel, he explains that fictitious genius James Halliday created a platform so popular and profitable, everybody wanted in.
+Author Ernest Cline is aware of this, and so in his novel, he explains that fictitious genius James Halliday created a platform so popular and profitable, everybody wanted in.
 This scenario is plausible, though quite unlikely to happen in our actual world.

 In fact, it’s probably not too far-fetched to say some companies might even adopt an extremely hawkish position towards any concept of content sharing.
 Rather than jump in, they would incessantly monitor a conceptual universe like the Oasis.

 2. Commercial Competition and Copycats

 What’s doubly impressive is that after 16 years, no organization has created a parallel that could remotely challenge Facebook’s domination.
 In every sense, Facebook is a cultural, commercial, and technological miracle.
 This in turn suggests that given the right marketing and technology, a virtual reality “Oasis” could also transform our lives the same way.

 Do not forget.
 Facebook is a giant, but only within its own room in a house full of rooms.
 In competition are all sorts of other social media platforms.
 From Twitter to YouTube, to Tumblr, and Pinterest, to name but a few.
 Every hour, these players feverishly compete for more of the same pie.
 On most days, all end the day with little meaningful gain.